LGA-dev/bootstrap-sass-fontawesome-gulp-boilerplate/README.md

 ### There are 2 commands for this boilerplate:

 ```
-gulp
+npm run start
 ```

->This command will delete the vendor folder, then it will create an empty vendor folder and copy all the third party resources into it.

->Running ```gulp``` is the same as running ```npm start```.
+>This command will:
+>* Delete the vendor folder
+>* Create an new empty vendor folder
+>* Copy the third party dependency files from node_modules into the vendor folder

 ```
-gulp watch
+npm run watch
 ```

->This command will create a local server and automatically reload the browser if any html/scss/js file changes.
+>This command will create a local server and automatically reload the browser when a change in the html/scss/js files is detected.

 >If a change is detected on a scss file, then all scss files will get compiled into a single minified css file.